ming024/FastSpeech2/config/README.md

 - **variance_embedding.pitch_quantization**: when the pitch values are normalized as specified in ``preprocess.yaml``, it is not valid to use log-scale quantization bins as proposed in the original paper, so we use linear-scaled bins instead.
 - **multi_speaker**: to apply a speaker embedding table to enable multi-speaker TTS or not.
 - **vocoder.speaker**: should be set to 'universal' if any dataset other than LJSpeech is used.
+- **transformer.spe_features & transformer.spe_feature_dim**: Sets whether using multi-hot phonological feature vectors as inputs and their size.
+- **transformer.depthwise_convolutions**: uses depthwise separable convolutions as discussed in Luo et. al. 2021 LightSpeech paper.
+- **variance_predictor.use_energy_predictor**: sets whether energy predictor is used or not.
+- **use_postnet**: whether to use residual postnet or not.
+- **multi_speaker**: whether to use multi-speaker data.
+If 'one-hot', no preprocessing is required, if 'vector', then preprocess.yaml must be configured to create deep-speaker vectors for each speaker.
+Currently the speaker embeddings are summed with the output of the encoder, but future work should allow for a speaker variance adaptor architecture.